 To use a username and password, configure the ior-security-config element in the glassfish-ejb-jar.xml file.
 The following configuration establishes SSL between an application client and an EJB component using a username and password.
-The user has to login to the ACC using either the sun-acc.xml mechanism or the Programmatic Login mechanism.
+The user has to login to the ACC using either the sun-acc.xml mechanism or the Programmatic Login Using the ProgrammaticLogin Class mechanism.